pinobatch/numism/docs/roadmap.md

 "Continue" is a conventional test framework.
 It runs the 10 tests that make up a stage and displays their results.

-1. A and B: Window slides in and out
+1. Draw description of passed/failed test to window
-2. Up and down: Move cursor to test
+2. Make `daa` _valid_ results exerciser
-3. Draw description of passed/failed test to window
+3.
 4.
-5. Define test pattern for add hl flags
+5. Define test pattern for `add hl` flags
-6. Define test pattern for add sp flags
+6. Define test pattern for `add sp` flags
 7. Define test pattern for APU timer
 8.
 9.